Install Suricata Update¶

 suricata group and setup

-the above directories with the correction permissions for
+the above directories with the correct permissions for

 suricata group then add users to the